Annual Health Quality Forum

 The program features keynote speakers and presentations on innovative approaches to delivering safe, timely, effective, efficient, equitable, and person-centered health care.

-The objectives of the Quality Forum are for participants to: (1) Increase their knowledge of quality improvement and patient safety initiatives at UC Davis Health, (2) Understand ways to enhance high quality care and patient safety, (3) Set a personal goal to improve quality or patient safety in their clinical practice.
+The objectives of the Quality Forum are for participants to: (1) Identify quality improvement and patient safety initiatives at UC Davis Health, (2) Describe strategies to enhance high quality care and patient safety, (3) Describe the adverse effects of health inequities and clinician bias on healthcare quality, (4) Develop a personal goal to improve quality or patient safety in their clinical practice.